Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

 <img src="src/2.1.7.png" width="400">

 - A Naive Approach: Join adjacency matrix and features.
-Feed them intoa deep neural net.
+Feed them into a deep neural net.

     <img src="src/2.1.8.png" width="600">

     Issues with this idea:
-  - O(|V|) parameters
+  - O(|V|d) parameters, not scalable.
   - Not applicable to graphs of different sizes

+    The input dim varies based on the number of nodes. i.e. training on a 5-node graph does not apply to a 6-node graph.
   - Sensitive to node ordering

-- Idea: Convolutional Netowrks
+- Idea: Convolutional Netoworks

+    Graphs are often visualized as an image, so CNN on images might fit.

     <img src="src/2.1.9.png" width="600">

     Goal is to generalize convolutions beyonod simple lattices leveraging node features/attributes (i.e. text, images).

     But for real-world graphs, there is no fixed notion of locality or sliding window on the graph.
-Graph is permutation invariant.
+Graph is permutation invariant because it is unordered.

-- Permutation Invariance
+- Property 1: Permutation Invariance

     Graph does not have a canonical order of the nodes!
 We can have many different order plans.

     <img src="src/2.1.10.png" width="600">

-    **Graph and node representations should be the same for order plan 1 and 2.**
+    Consider we learn a function $f$ that maps a graph $G=(A,X)$ to a **vector of length d**. **Graph and node representations should be the same for order plan 1 and 2.**

     <img src="src/2.1.11.png" width="500">

     <img src="src/2.1.12.png" width="500">

-- Permutation Equivariance
+- Property 2: Permutation Equivariance

-    For node representation, consider we learn a function $f$ that maps a graph $G=(A,X)$ to a matrix of shape (m,d).
+    For **node representation**, consider we learn a function $f$ that maps a graph $G=(A,X)$ to a **matrix of shape (m,d)**.

     If the output vector of a node at the same position in the graph remains unchanged for any order plan, we say $f$ is **permutation equivariant**.